kmamal/node-sdl/README.md

 * `width, height, stride, format, buffer: `[`<Image>`](#image-data) The image to display on the window.

 Displays an image in the window.
-The provided image's dimensions should be the same as the window's `width` and `height`.
+This functions preforms no scaling (or positioning).
+To fill the whole window you must provide an image that matches the window's `width` and `height`.

 ### window.setIcon(width, height, stride, format, buffer)